Deprivation of Liberty Safeguards: Towards Liberty Protection Safeguards: Implications of the 2017 Law Commission Report

 Follow this conference on Twitter #DoLS

-This conference will update delegates on the implications of the March 2017 Law Commission Report and the practicalities of moving towards Liberty Protection Safeguards in your service.
+This conference will update delegates on the implications of the House of Commons Briefing Paper and the practicalities of moving towards Liberty Protection Safeguards in your service.

 This conference will provide you with the option of 2 streams specifically designed to focused on your area of expertise with Stream A focusing on Hospitals and Stream B focusing on Supervisory Bodies.

-On 13th March 2017, The Law Commission published their Report on the Deprivation of Liberty Safeguards.
-Following public consultation, the Law Commission is recommending replacing the law with a new scheme, called the Liberty Protection Safeguards.
+The Law Commission is recommending replacing the law with a new scheme, called the Liberty Protection Safeguards.
 This would mean:

 - enhanced rights to advocacy and periodic checks on the care or treatment arrangements for those most in need